 I'm not sure when the majority of families came to the United States.
 Do most people's lineages stem from the 19th century Italian and Irish migrations?
 Or do they hail from Civil War era assholery, either as racists or because of the racists?
 Could America's current genetic makeup consist mostly of recent immigrants?
-Technically, we are all recent immigrants, if you look at time immemorial.
+Answer: obviously.

 For Ashkenazic Jews, there are basically three factions.
 You saw trouble coming and left Europe before the war, you were left behind and escaped during the war, or your family survived and only immigrated after the war.
 My paternal grandmother's side came in 1903, so we fall into pool #1.